rxtender/user-manual/docs/language.md

 [rust](https://www.rust-lang.org) language.

 !!! attention "unstable"
     The syntax is not stable yet.
-Everything decoumented here can change in the future.
-Moreover some features are not implemented yet.
+Everything documented here can change in the future.
+Moreover, some features are not implemented yet.

 ## Defining an Item